code-wizard91/To-Do-App-React-JS/README.md

 # React To-Do App

-Built using React, Redux, leveraging styled-components, PaperCSS, Service Worker tools.
-Data is Persisted using localStorage.
+- Simple To-Do App built using React, Redux, PaperCSS.
+- Data is Persisted using localStorage.

 ## To Run